-This day in age you won't find religion and marijuana in the same sentence.
-Unless, you are talking about the First Church of Cannabis in Indiana, yes, it truly exists.
+Nowadyas, you won't find religion and marijuana in the same sentence.
+Unless you are talking about the First Church of Cannabis in Indiana, yes, it truly exists.
 However, this doesn't mean that cannabis wasn't welcome in religion once upon a time.

 Another Asian country with a history of cannabis in religion is Japan.
-In ancient Japan hemp was used in ceremonial rights and for purification purposes.
+In ancient Japan, hemp was used for ceremonial rights and for purification purposes.
 Shinto priests used a gohei, a short stick with hemp fibers attached to create purity along with sacred space.
-According to this Japanese religion evil and purity cannot coexist alongside each other, therefore, they would wave the gohei and the evil spirit inside a place or person would be driven away.
-During formal and religious ceremonies clothes made from hemp were worn because of its association with purity.
+According to this Japanese religion evil and purity cannot coexist alongside each other, therefore, they would wave the gohei, and the evil spirit inside a place or person would be driven away.
+During formal and religious ceremonies clothes made from hemp were worn because of their association with purity.

 No stranger to spiritual practices

 In ancient India and even today, cannabis is no stranger to spiritual practices in India.
 There are many theories among the religions in India about how cannabis came to be.
 Some believe that the gods sent hemp out of compassion for the human race so that they may have delight, lose fear, and enhance sexual desires.
 Another popular theory is that both gods and demons churned the milk ocean to obtain immortality and as a result received cannabis.
 Whichever theory is believed it is no doubt that it is a gift from above.
 Nowadays in India, cannabis is made into a drink that the local people enjoy; it is said to be the favorite drink of Indra, the king of the Indian gods.